urnathan/joust/README.md

 The command is run for each test file.
 Results are provided in summary and log files.
 Aloy can run sub jobs in parallel, either communicating with a GNUmake jobserver, or using a specified job limit.
-Usually the command to run will be kratos.
+Usually the command to run is kratos.

 * Kratos: Kapture Run And Test Output Safely